51 cool things to know about Super Bowl LI

 17. Lady Gaga is the Super Bowl halftime act.

-18. You will recall, she sang the national anthem for Super Bowl L last year.
+18. You will recall, she sang the national anthem for Super Bowl 50 last year.

 19. Country star Luke Bryan will perform the anthem this year.